 - How can I build my credit fast?

-- How can I build my credit if I get denied?
+- How can I improve my credit score if I have no credit?

 How can I build my credit fast?